HumorMatterstm

 Audio presentations, PowerPoint slides, video demonstrations, and discussion

-4, 6, and 10 credit courses
+4, 6, and 10 credit options

 "UP Close and Personal Continuing Education Training"